 - 1.1 One of the basic principles of public sector organisations is the proper use of public funds.
-It is, therefore, important that all those who work in the public sector are aware of the risk of and means of enforcing the rules against fraud, bribery and other legal acts involving dishonesty.
-In carrying out its functions the Office of the Police & Crime Commissioner (OPCC) is firmly committed to dealing with and reducing fraud, bribery and corruption and will seek the appropriate disciplinary, regulatory, civil and criminal sanctions against perpetrators both within and outside of the organisation. - 1.2 The purpose of this policy is to provide a strategic overview outlining the framework arrangements in place to develop and maintain an anti-fraud culture within the OPCC and Avon and Somerset Constabulary (ASC) which encourages prevention, promotes detection and provides an effective process for reporting and investigating of fraudulent and/or corrupt activies or behaviour. - 1.3 The OPCC wishes to encourage anyone having suspicions of fraud to report them. - 1.4 Employees should comply with this guidance and should conduct themselves in accordance with the seven Principles for Public Life: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+It is, therefore, important that all those who work in the public sector are aware of the risk of and means of enforcing the rules against fraud, bribery and other acts involving dishonesty.
+In carrying out its functions the Office of the Police & Crime Commissioner (OPCC) is firmly committed to a zero-tolerance approach to fraud, bribery and corruption and will seek the appropriate disciplinary, regulatory, civil and criminal sanctions against perpetrators both within and outside of the organisation. - 1.2 The purpose of this policy is to provide a strategic overview outlining the framework arrangements in place to develop and maintain an anti-fraud culture within the OPCC and Avon and Somerset Police (ASP) which encourages prevention, promotes detection and provides an effective process for reporting and investigating of fraudulent and/or corrupt activities or behaviour. - 1.3 The OPCC positively encourages anyone having suspicions of fraud to report them. - 1.4 Employees should comply with this guidance and should conduct themselves in accordance with the seven Principles for Public Life: selflessness, integrity, objectivity, accountability, openness, honesty and leadership. - 1.5 Any employee who breaches this policy will face disciplinary action, which could result in dismissal for gross misconduct.
+Any non-employee who breaches this policy may have their contract terminated with immediate effect.